 Am I now on the side of Josef Oberhauser?
 I am not defending him.
 But I refuse to add my voice to the choirs of millions that have already condemned him.
 I do not feel good in the judgment seat.
 There are Oberhausers everywhere.
 Men with a rudimentary education and poor life prospects, whose sense of who they are is bound up with prejudice and resentment.
-Put such a man in a uniform, let him feel special for a change, give him power, tell him what do with it, and he will see you as his conscience and his mind, and will follow you without thinking.
+Put such a man in a uniform, let him feel special for a change, give him a little bit of power, tell him what do with it, and he will see you as his conscience and his mind, and will follow you without thinking.
 For Josef Oberhauser, it must have been quite a puzzle that by doing his duty he would end up in a succession of courtrooms, having to answer for the deaths of over 450,000 people.